Akhilap1/CourseraRepo/RepData/PA1_template.md

 data_by_interval <- ddply(data,c("interval"), summarize, mean(steps, na.rm=TRUE))
 colnames(data_by_interval)[2] <- "mean_5min"
 ```
-Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+A time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

 ```r